oplS17projects/FP1/README.md

 (stop)
 ```

 Once I got the synth sounds to work I want to see if I chould hook up a MIDI file and get a synth to play a song.
 All I end up getting to work was a bunch of pitches to play evenly space out that did not resemble the song at all.
 I also need to get midi-readwrite lib to get the MIDI notes out of the file.
+While getting the MIDI data I used midi-note-num->pitch fuction to turn the notes in to pitches this functions is part of rsound.

 ```racket
 #lang racket